kelvinbksoh/yolov3_tf2.0/README.md

 ```

 TODO..
-Writing custom loss function such as using GIOU and IOU for the bounding boxes.
+Writing custom loss function using GIOU and IOU for the bounding boxes.